How to simulate IDCP on a Linux PC

 cd ..

-Important: Activate Python Virtual Environment:
+Important: Activate Python Virtual Environment if it was created:

 idcp